 How to Overcome Stumbling Blocks to Going Global

 During the course of more than a hundred interviews over the years, media reporters repeatedly ask me: What’s stopping small business owners and entrepreneurs from going global?
 Is it really that hard?
-It boils down to six basic, simple reasons.
+It boils down to five basic reasons.
 Here they are.
 Each of these is based on years of experience working in the field of importing and exporting.

 Say you need to source herbs to get a more competitive price on your rice medley packaged for retail stores.
 Where do you go for help, to not only find the best herb supplier in the world but also to prequalify the source of supply and transport the herbs to your factory door?

 All of these efforts take knowledge.
 Thankfully, with a good Internet connection and a digital device, you can find just about anything online, provided you know exactly what you are looking for.
-Here are some good resources to help you get started.
-You can begin with Importing: How to Find a Supplier for the Product You Want to Import, then move on to Packing For International Shipping: 10 Factors to Consider When Packing for International Shipping.
-At the end of the article, I write: “When in doubt, consult a freight forwarder, logistics expert or an import/export packer.
+Here are some good resources to help you get started:

 You can be all set to do something, anything, globally, but if you can’t find customers—or God forbid, they can’t find you—you’re dead in the water.
 Where do you turn for help?
 It’s easy.